RoboDK/RoboDK-API/Python/readme.md

 # To start RoboDK hidden (no window, using default settings and loading a license if it was setup on this computer):
 # this may be required if libraries not found:
 # export LD_LIBRARY_PATH="~/RoboDK/bin/lib"
+# or:
+# export LD_LIBRARY_PATH="/RoboDK/bin/lib"
 ~/RoboDK/bin/RoboDK --platform minimal -NOUI -SKIPINI -Settings=LicenseLoad
 ```

-To apply a network license on startup (usually for development/testing) you can use the -LCMD command with your network license code.
+To apply a license on startup (usually for development/testing) you can use the -LCMD command with your Network or Standalone license code (-LCMD=Network:code or -LCMD=Standalone:code).
 Example:

 ```
-exec "RoboDK/bin/RoboDK" --platform minimal -NOUI -SKIPINI -LCMD=my-network-license
+~/RoboDK/bin/RoboDK --platform minimal -NOUI -SKIPINI -LCMD=Network:my-network-license -Settings=Save -QUIT

 # For a permanent instance, or to use any license without setting up the ini file,
 # drop a startup.rdklic file in the RoboDK/bin folder — it is applied automatically